SoftwareAG/c8y-docs/content/device-integration/integration-tutorials-bundle/thin-edge-raspberry-pi.md

 Navigate to the Device Management application and to the desired device.
-Open its **Configuration** tab. c8y-configuration-plugin and more are listed as supported configuration types, as declared in the plugin configuration file.
+Open its **Configuration** tab.
+The c8y-configuration-plugin and more are listed as supported configuration types, as declared in the plugin configuration file.
 Save the configuration files in the repository or download them.

 ##### Change configuration files via the platform